-The original budget was approved at the Council meeting in September 2017.
+Over the course of the fiscal year, the original budget was approved at the Council meetings in September 2016.
 There were no amendments during the year.

-Economic Factors and the Budget
+Economic Factors and Next Year's Budget

 The Council's grants and contracts are contingent upon its renewal and its ability to obtain new grants and, therefore, its revenues may vary from year to year.
-In setting its budget for fiscal year 2018, various factors, such as delivering at least the same level of expertise and adding new programs and grants were considered.
+In setting its budget for fiscal year 2017, various factors, such as delivering at least the same level of expertise and adding new programs and grants were considered.